Can Incarceration Be Cause to Modify or Terminate Child Support?

-Child Support Lawyers Assist Clients in Woodland Park, Wayne, Paterson and across Passaic and Essex Counties
+Child Support Lawyers Assist Clients in Little Falls, Woodland Park, Wayne, Paterson and across Passaic and Essex Counties

 In New Jersey and across the United States, child support obligations are one of the primary issues dealt with by family law courts when a marriage or relationship ends between people who have children, whether it be my consensual agreement or court order.
 However, after the entry of a child support obligation, there are several situations or circumstances that can occur that may warrant a modification of that child support obligation.
 One specific issue is the incarceration of the noncustodial parent.
 Regrettably, the courts have not been consistent in its ruling on the issue of amendments and modifications for child support when a noncustodial parent is unable to pay due to incarceration.